-- Invasive aspergillosis, also called pulmonary aspergillosis, can spread throughout the body via the bloodstream.
+Also called pulmonary aspergillosis, this infection can spread throughout the body via the bloodstream.
 It can damage the lungs, kidneys, heart, brain, and nervous system, especially in people with weak immune systems.

 - shortness of breath